Schramm's model of communication: Influence and criticism

 Schramm's model has been influential both for its criticism of linear transmission models and for its innovations in trying to overcome them.
 Schramm was one of the first scholars to challenge the Shannon–Weaver model of communication.
-He objects to it and similar linear transmission models, because, for them, the communicative process ends when the message reaches its destination.
+According to him, the shortcomming of the Shannon–Weaver model and other linear transmission models is that they assume that the communicative process ends when the message reaches its destination.
 He terms them "bullet theories of communication" since communication is seen as a magic bullet that goes from active senders to passive receivers in the form of sending ideas to the receivers' mind.
 Schramm rejects the idea that the audience is a passive receiver and assigns them a more active role: the audience respondes by generates a new message and sends it back to the original as a form of feedback.
-Many scholars have followed Schramm in their criticisms of linear transmission models and in emphasizing the importance of understanding communication as a dynamic exchange involving an active audience and feedback loops.
+Many scholars have followed Schramm's criticisms of linear transmission models.
+They agree that communication is a dynamic exchange involving an active audience and feedback loops.
 Schramm's other innovations have also been influential, like his concept of the field of experience and his development of relational models in his later work.